bao-project/bao-docs/source/development/misra.rst

 MISRA managers
 --------------

-On top of the roles described in :ref:`ci`, every repository shall be assigned at least one :term:`MISRA` manager responsible for enforcing the processes described in this document and guaranteeing the `MISRA compliance best practices
+On top of the roles described in the CI, every repository shall be assigned at least one :term:`MISRA` manager responsible for enforcing the processes described in this document and guaranteeing the `MISRA compliance best practices
 <https://www.misra.org.uk/app/uploads/2021/06/MISRA-Compliance-2020.pdf>`_ are being followed as